One of these is an actual Fox Nation headline from earlier today.

 There is no assurance that if we did that we wouldn’t end up with moo goo dog pan or moo goo cat pan.
 There is no way to assure that money will not be wasted when it’s sent to foreign countries.

-Throw away perfectly good Moo Shoo Bark?
+And throw away perfectly good Moo Goo Bobcat?
 Never.

 Aren’t people all alike?
-You know, like the Eskimos — they’re all alike.
+Like the Eskimos, for instance — they’re all alike.
 Mexican people, all exactly the same.
 The Blacks, the Jews, whatever.
-The fucking Arabs, too.
+The Arabs too.
+The Arabs especially.

 An Ill Season